markuskramerIgitt/Magni/README.md

 Motivation:
 On a wide and disperse corporate network, despite (and partially due to) many relay servers, file distribution may be slow, hard to predict or even unreliable.

-Features:
+Goals:
-- Centrally managed data distribution (a client can neither initiate nor deny distribution).
+- Centrally managed, a client can neither initiate nor deny data distribution.
 - Parallel command issueing and status gathering.
 - Auto-scaling data distribution (capacity increases with demand).
-- Data is copied in segments from and to clients.
+- Data is copied in segments between clients.

 Main components:
  - [Salt](http://docs.saltstack.com) for remote execution, signalling and reporting.